japandan/lightsail_wp/README.md

 8. Run the script to copy a database backup from a remote server to this server and restore wordpress.
    #bash migratewp.sh
-9. y the /var/www/html directory and files from a backup.
+9. Copy the /var/www/html directory and files from a backup.
    #tar -xvzf /root/html.2020-12-08.tar.gz

 10. This will change the default wp-config.php file and will break wordpress until you update the passwords.
 You will most likely need to set the mysql password to match the password stored in the wp-config.php file, or edit the wp-config.php password to match your mysql password.